Bonsai: Intentional and Personalized Social Media Feeds: Discussion

 This work advances an \textit{intention-first} paradigm for creating and engaging with social media feeds.
 In this paradigm, systems construct feeds transparently around user goals defined directly instead of inferring preferences from engagement.
 Our findings show that participants often used \System{} in two complementary ways: to filter out toxic or irrelevant content that undermined their well-being, and to broaden their horizons by surfacing new material that aligns with their interests.
 This dual role distinguishes intentional feeds from engagement-based systems that can encourage compulsive scrolling and erode well-being~\cite{cho2021reflect,tran2019modeling}.
-In contrast to prior interventions, which primarily sought to reduce screen time~\cite{hinikerMyTimeDesigningEvaluating2016,koNUGUGroupbasedIntervention2015,gruningDirectingSmartphoneUse2023}, we show how intentional feeds can redirect attention toward exploration, diversification, and discovery---not just restraint.
+In contrast to prior interventions, which primarily sought to reduce screen time~\cite{hinikerMyTimeDesigningEvaluating2016,koNUGUGroupbasedIntervention2015,gruningDirectingSmartphoneUse2023}, we show how intentional feeds can redirect attention toward exploration, diversification, and discovery, rather than restraint. {We find that \System{}'s natural language interface encouraged such playfulness and nuanced preference specifications, in ways that other custom feed builders currently lack.

-Our results indicate that participants felt liberated from the burden of knowing their behavioral actions (likes, comments, replies) could shape future feed content.
-Prior work shows that people develop ``folk theories'' to reason about algorithmic curation~\cite{devito2017algorithms,gelman2011concepts,karizat2021algorithmic}.
+Our results indicate that participants felt liberated from the burden of knowing their online engagement (likes, comments, replies) could shape future feed content.
+Prior work shows that people develop ``folk theories'' to reason about algorithmic curation~\cite{devito2017algorithms,karizat2021algorithmic}.
 Our study highlights that these theories themselves can impose cognitive load, as users monitor how each click might "teach" the system and constrain their interactions.
 By decoupling intentions from engagement, \System{} relieved this burden, enabling participants to treat liking, replying, or reposting as expressive rather than instrumental.
-Our findings thus suggest that transparency and explicit intent-setting do more than improve comprehension; they can also reshape the affective experience of social media use by restoring freedom and spontaneity to online interactions, a shift that resonates with broader calls for more agentic, trust-building forms of transparency and control~\cite{ananny2018seeing}.
+Our findings thus suggest that transparency and explicit intent-setting on social media feeds can help users reap more pleasure from their online experiences by encouraging freedom and spontaneity.
+Today, half of U.S. teens believe that social media is detrimental to people their age: our research shows one path to making social media fun again.~\cite{pew_teens_2024} Our work thus resonates with broader calls for more agentic, trust-building forms of transparency and control~\cite{ananny2018seeing}.